SIOCODE-Open/not-a-bird/packages/docs/wiki/elements/geothermal-spring.md

 * Combine [Fire](/wiki/elements/fire) and [Groundwater](/wiki/elements/groundwater) to make [Geothermal Spring](/wiki/elements/geothermal-spring).
 This process is known as [Make Geothermal Spring](/wiki/recipes/make-geothermal-spring).

+## How to use?

+_Geothermal Spring is not used for crafting in any recipes.
+You can still sacrifice it though with the **Sacrifice** button._

 ## See also

 * [Games](/wiki/games)